 Much of the country is expecting unseasonable mild temperatures this Thanksgiving, offering a rare opportunity for outdoor dining and cooking.
 By either smoking or frying your turkey outdoors, you free up the inside oven for cooking side dishes or keeping prepared dishes warm.
-You can also use the grill for a variety of side dishes or appetizers — like roasted veggies or grilled stuffed jalapeño peppers.
+You can also use the grill for a variety of side dishes or appetizers — like grilled veggies or stuffed jalapeño peppers.

 The “Enclosed” Porch